thesheepcat/kwitter/README.md

 ###  Following a user
-- User B activates the "following" process: everytime User A posts something new, User B is alerted and visualize this new content on his Kwitter home page;
+- User B activates the "following" process: everytime User A posts something new, User B is alerted and visualize this new content on his K home page;

  ```mermaid
 sequenceDiagram